logux/docs/2-starting/1-creating-server.md

 )

 server.auth((userId, token) => {
-  return false // Deny all users until we will have a proper authentication })
+  // Allow only local users until we will have a proper authentication return process.env.NODE_ENV === 'development'
+})

 server.listen()